j-richey/ounce-of-rust-design-doc/source/requirements/user-stories.rst

 .. rubric:: Acceptance Criteria

 * There is a runnable example of using the library.
-* The example is in a prominent location such as library's documentation's home page.
+* The example is in a prominent location such as library's documentation home page.